bfound2016/mrbricks3_hyva/README.md

-# mrbricks3_hyva
+# Misterbricks 3 Hyva
-Misterbricks 3 with Hyva theme
+Development with primary focus on front-end performance.
+Hyva theme is set to be the basis for the front-end.